Cat2005/SOSBridge/README.md

-# SOSBridge - Emergency Communication System
+# SOSBridge - built with Bolt.new and ElevenLabs

 ![SOSBridge](./public/github-banner.png)